-The thin molded parts are made of Al²O³ hard ceramics (in the Anglo-Saxon language area called "Alumina") for the use as a sound-producing loudspeaker cone which we produce as described below:
+The production of thin molded parts of Al²O³ hard ceramics (Alumina) for use as a sound-producing loudspeaker cone.

-In order to understand the advantage of this complicated production, the general requirements for a loudspeaker cone can be briefly summarized as follows.
+In order to understand the advantage of this complex production, the general requirements for a loudspeaker cone can be briefly summarized as follows.
 It should be 1. light, 2. stiff and 3. with high internal damping.
-Since these requirements are contradicting each other, all conventional cone materials are strongly compromised and can be regarded as unsatisfactory concerning one or even two of the above-mentioned requirements.
+Since these requirements are mutually contradictory, conventional cone materials are strongly compromised and can be regarded as unsatisfactory in one or even two of the above-mentioned requirements.

-Our special material now makes it possible to realize all requirements without any compromise.
+Our special material makes it possible to realize all requirements without compromise.
 The suitable selection and processing of the aluminum foil allows very thin (< 50µ) and thus the production of very light molding parts.
-Due to the extreme hardness of the material (Mohs' hardness 9), we get inherently very stable cones which are in their mass/stiffness ratio only surpassed by cones made of beryllium (highly toxic - is NOT used by us) and CVD diamond (tweeters and mid-range drivers are available in high accuton® quality).
+Due to the extreme hardness of the material (Mohs' hardness 9), we get inherently very stable cones which in their mass/stiffness ratio are only surpassed by cones made of beryllium (highly toxic - and not used by Accuton) and CVD diamond (tweeters and mid-range drivers are available in high accuton® quality).